carlosdavis/wordpress-plugins/add-to-any/README.txt

 = .9.9.5.8 =
 * Wrap inline JavaScript in CDATA section for better XHTML compliance
-* Depreciate embedded object hiding option in favor of Menu API due to a new automatic workaround and a change in default value
+* Deprecate embedded object hiding option in favor of Menu API due to a new automatic workaround and a change in default value
  * If you need to have AddToAny hide objects (like Flash) to display the AddToAny menu, set a2a_config.hide_embeds = 1; in the Additional Options box

 = .9.9.5.7 =